I'm not always good at thinking things through, but this latest "non-thinking-it-through" episode may rate as one of the very worst.

 Even though the end of school is so crazy and busy, it's hard to keep up, it is also filled with many fun and memory making events.
 Today I would like to share one of my favorite events with you.

 These first pictures are of something our PTO has been working towards for a few years.
 It was actually made possible by a Walmart grant, requested specifically for this project.
 (Thank you, Walmart!)
 The tiles will be taken to Oklahoma City where they will be fired.
 It will be amazing to see the transformation of the tiles into bright, shiny colors!
 After that, they will be placed around the elementary school sign and plastered into a new planter box.
 It will be a lasting memory full of the student's artwork.
 I'm so excited!
 I can't wait to see the finished project!
+On Monday, each elementary student and faculty member was given an unpainted tile.
+Each designed their own tile.
+Some took lots of time and put lots of thought into their project (such as 5th grader, Kathleen).

 Others just did whatever, such as my own elementary children, Jacob (5th grade) and Tyler (1st grade)!